 As Arthur carries the ticking bomb in a box through the streets of London, he begins to lose his resolve.
 He seeks refuge in his men’s club where he bumps into Sybil.
 He instructs the barman to “take care” of the package for a moment while they speak.
-Arthur tells Sybil he has something he needs to do and he’s worried if he tells her what it is, she won’t love him.
+Arthur tells Sybil he has something he needs to do before they wed and he’s worried if he tells her what it is, she won’t love him anymore.
 Before she leaves, Sybil convinces Arthur that he’s a good man and she’ll always be devoted to him.
 With new determination, Arthur decides he’s being foolish.
 He’ll destroy the clock and go ahead with the wedding.
 But when he asks the barman for the package, the barman tells Arthur he “took care” of it and sent it to the name and address written on the top.

 With only minutes to spare, Arthur and Saunders rush to the Dean of Chichester’s house, unaware that Sybil is in close pursuit.
 They get inside and, at the moment of detonation, Arthur throws the clock out the doors and – unintentionally – into the waiting arms of his fiancé who has climbed unseen onto the terrace.
 She catches the clock and falls backward off the balcony and into the Thames.
 There’s an explosion and a splash.